-Type of Load Load chargeable (as %age of NAV) Exit Load #(as a % of Applicable NAV) Holding period from the date of allotment: <= 12 months - 1% > 12 months - Nil Note: No exit load shall be levied in case of switch of investment from Regular Plan to Direct Plan and vice versa.
+Type of Load Load chargeable (as %age of NAV) Exit# Holding period from the date of allotment: If the units redeemed or switched-out are upto 10% of the units (the limit) purchased or switched within 12 months from the date of allotment: Nil If units redeemed or switched out are in excess of the limit within 12 months from the date of allotment: 1%; If units are redeemed or switched out on or after 12 months from the date of allotment: Nil.
+Note: No exit load shall be levied In case of switch of investments from Direct Plan to Regular Plan and vice versa

-#Applicable for investments made through normal purchase and SIP/STP/SWP transactions.
+^{}Applicable for investments made through normal purchase and SIP/STP/SWP transactions.